 This Planning Proposal sets maximum car parking rates based on Parramatta Road Corridor Planning and Design Guidelines maximum car parking rates for majority of land uses except restaurants and bulky goods.
-These are based on alternate rates proposed in the Parramatta Road precinct-wide Traffic and Transport Studies (Appendix 10) by Cardno which are slightly higher than PRCUTS maximum rates - this approach is necessary to address the specific needs of these specialist land uses.
+These are based on alternate rates proposed in the Parramatta Road precinct-wide Traffic and Transport Studies (Error!
+Reference source not found.) by Cardno which are slightly higher than PRCUTS maximum rates - this approach is necessary to address the specific needs of these specialist land uses.